-Senators Markey, Luján Push for More Transparency in FCC Paramount-SkyDance Merger Review
+Sens.
+Markey, Luján Push for More Transparency in FCC Paramount-Skydance Review

-WASHINGTON—Two Democratic Party U.S. Senators have sent a letter to the Federal Communications Commission arguing that the regulatory agency needs to be extremely transparent in its review of the Paramount/Skydance merger given the appearance that the process might involve “bribery” and unfair regulatory pressure by the Trump administration on Paramount's CBS News.
+WASHINGTON—Two Senate Democrats have sent a letter to the Federal Communications Commission arguing that the regulator needs to be extremely transparent in its review of the Paramount Global-Skydance merger given the appearance that the process might involve “bribery” and unfair regulatory pressure by the Trump administration on Paramount’s CBS News.

-The letter was sent from Senator Edward J. Markey (D-Mass.), a member of the Senate Commerce, Science, and Transportation Committee, and Senator Ben Ray Luján (D-N.M.), Ranking Member of the Commerce, Science, and Transportation Telecommunications and Media Subcommittee, to FCC chair Brendan Carr.
+The letter was sent by Sen. Edward J. Markey (D-Mass.), a member of the Senate Commerce, Science, and Transportation Committee, and Sen. Ben Ray Luján (D-N.M.), ranking member of the Commerce, Science, and Transportation Telecommunications and Media Subcommittee, to FCC Chairman Brendan Carr.

-Citing the reports that Paramount is considering settling what the Senators called “a frivolous lawsuit” brought by President Donald Trump, the Senators stated that the FCC should only approve the merger with an affirmative vote by the full Commission.
+Citing reports that Paramount is considering settling what the senators called “a frivolous lawsuit” brought by President Donald Trump, Markey and Luján said the FCC should only approve the merger by an affirmative vote of the full commission.

-As previously reported, President Trump has sued Paramount for $20 billion in damages relating to how Paramount’s CBS News edited a “60 Minutes” interview with then Vice President Kamala Harris.
-The FCC is also investigating CBS over “news distortion” regarding the incident and Carr has said that issue will be an important part of its review of the merger.
+As previously reported, President Donald Trump has sued Paramount for $20 billion in damages relating to how CBS News edited a “60 Minutes” interview with then-Vice President Kamala Harris.
+The FCC is also investigating CBS over “news distortion” regarding how the interview, which took place during the 2024 presidential campaign between Trump and Harris, was edited, and Carr has said that issue will be an important part of its review of the merger.

-The fact that the FCC is investigating the Paramount and CBS at a time when President Trump is suing the company has been attacked by critics, including several former FCC commissioners, They have complained that the FCC is helping the White House censor media critics of the administration.
+The fact that the FCC is investigating the Paramount and CBS as the president is suing the company has been attacked by critics, including several former FCC commissioners, They have complained that the FCC is helping the White House censor media critics of the administration.
 The pressure of the FCC investigation might also produce a financial windfall for Trump if Paramount settles the suit.

 Disney’s ABC, which is also being investigated by the FCC, has already settled a separate suit by Trump.